The Major League Baseball Swing (Rotational Hitting)

 Then:

-• Don't move your hands away from your shoulder (they should not go back, and should not move toward the ball - yet)
+• Don't move your hands away from your shoulder (they should not go back, and should not move faster than the shoulder, or push away from the shoulder - yet)

-Cues to use: drive down, clear your (front) hip, tilt, hands back
+Cues to use: drive down, clear your (front) hip, tilt, hands back, back heel down, knees forward

-Destructive cues: hands to the ball, don't drop your shoulder, squish the bug, swing down on the ball
+Destructive cues: hands to the ball, don't drop your shoulder, squish the bug or roll your back knee early, swing down on the ball

 Hitting faults: